shashank-pd/pluse/Readme.md

 - Background threads for periodic checks and Pub/Sub subscription callbacks
 - Proper timezone handling for IST timestamps

-Here is a **clean, polished, professional README section** for your RBAC — short, impressive, and written exactly like a real production project.

 ## RBAC & Security

 Pulse follows a **strict least-privilege RBAC model**, ensuring the autoscaler has *only the permissions genuinely required* to operate safely inside the cluster.